bangbang93/nodebb-plugin-mediastorm-signin/README.md

 ### /api/v1/recent

-Get recent topics, can limit the length of the return list with the query numsOfTopics
+Get recent topics, can limit the length of the return list with the appending query "nums={num}".